Xianguang-Zhou/light_coroutine/README.md

 # light_coroutine

-"light_coroutine" is a C coroutine library for Linux, Unix, Windows and Mac OS X.
+"light_coroutine" is a C/C++ coroutine library for Linux, Unix, Windows and Mac OS X.

 ## Dependencies